pranavpandey/small-app-support/README.md

 ### Launcher

-A set of classs with collection of helper functions and constants to make launching of small app easier and from anywhere.
+A set of class with collection of helper functions and constants to make launching of small app easier and from anywhere.

 #### ShortcutLauncher

 An abstract activity to launch small app shortcuts form anywhere.
 Extend it in your project and override `getShortcutPackage()` method to pass a package name.
-You can also start the activity with an intent extra contating the package name and can extract that package name in this method.
+You can also start the activity with an intent extra containing the package name and can extract that package name in this method.
 Rest of the things will be handle by the `SmallLauncher`.

 ```java
 // Start activity with an intent extra.